 Our people reflect our deeply held beliefs.
 Sparrows Capital brings together a wealth of knowledge and expertise spanning the academic, technical and practical elements of evidence based investment management.

-Today, he is Chair of Uropharma, a medical device company, is a non-executive member of the board of international solicitors, King & Wood Mallesons, formerly SJ Berwin LLP, and is an adviser to the Landon Family Trusts.
+He was Chair of Uropharma, a medical device company, until 2018 and a non-executive member of the board of international solicitors, King & Wood Mallesons, formerly SJ Berwin LLP until 2016.
+From 2008 to 2010 he was on the advisory board of surveyors CWM.
+He is currently on the board of the Family Office of the Landon Trusts.

-As well as being on the University of London’s Board of Trustees, Steven has also worked with a number of not-for-profit organisations, including the international wheelchair charity Motivation, and the Freud Museum.Email
+As well as having served on the University of London’s Board of Trustees and currently advising on their estates strategy, Steven has also worked with a number of not-for-profit organisations, including the international wheelchair charity Motivation, the Freud Museum and the Hofesh Schechter Dance Company.Email

 Professor Elroy Dimson